No need to travel! We can bring our services directly to you!

 Motorcycle accidents in Los Angeles, California, are a serious concern for the city.
 The sobering statistics reveal a significant number of fatal accidents involving motorcycles.

-• 36% of motorcycle riders involved in fatal crashes did not have valid motorcycle licenses.
+• 36% of motorcycle riders in fatal crashes were speeding, up from 33% in 2022.

 Year Killed Registered Vehicles Fatality Rate per 100,000 Registered Vehicles